 What about after the FIR has been filed?

-On the flipside, after their investigations if the police conclude that there is not enough evidence or proof that a crime has been committed they can close the case after justifying their reasons in court.
+If, after the investigation, the police conclude that there is not enough evidence that a crime has been committed they may close the case after justifying their reasons in court.
 If the police decide to close the case, they are obligated to inform the person who filed the FIR of their decision.

 What can you do if your FIR is not registered?

-- You can meet the Superintendent of Police or other higher officers like Deputy Inspector General of Police & Inspector General of Police and bring your complaint to their notice.
+- You can meet the Superintendent of Police or other higher officers like Deputy Inspector General of Police and Inspector General of Police and bring your complaint to their notice.

 - You can send your complaint in writing and by post to the Superintendent of Police concerned.
 If the Superintendent of Police is satisfied with your complaint, he shall either investigate the case himself or order an investigation to be made.

 - You can file a private complaint before the court having jurisdiction.